 About our Research programmes

+Orchid has over 20 years experience of funding medical research with many notable successes.
 Orchid’s research programme aims to encourage, support and fund research into the causes, prevention and treatment of male cancers.
 It has identified new ways to treat male cancers and improved our understanding of how these cancers behave.
-During the last financial year, Orchid awarded research grants totalling £550,000 to research teams investigating the causes, treatment and prevention of male cancers including one new global testicular cancer study.
-Orchid also continues its commitment to supporting a Chair of Male Genito-urinary Oncology, Professor John Kelly and team to improve our understanding of male cancer biology and develop ways of treating male cancers.
-The four programmes of research currently funded include molecular biology and cancer genetics, histopathology, cancer epidemiology and clinical trials as follows:
+The charity’s current research programme consists of four programme: molecular biology and cancer genetics, histopathology, cancer epidemiology and clinical trials.

-The Orchid-funded molecular biology and cancer genetics programme led by Dr Yong-Jie Lu, focuses on investigating novel genes associated with prostate and testicular tumour development and progression.
-The team investigates the genetic alterations in prostate cancer and testicular germ cell tumours and looks at their clinical impact, using whole genome screening to identify genes that are markers of diagnosis and indicators of disease progression and also targets for the development of personalised treatment.
-State-of-the-art technology is applied and new ways of conducting genome-wide genetic analyses continue to be developed to identify genes important in prostate cancer; our vision is improved diagnosis and targeted therapies for all those men affected by prostate cancer and testicular germ cell tumours.
+The Orchid-funded molecular biology and cancer genetics programme led by Professor Yong-Jie Lu, focuses on investigating novel genes associated with prostate and testicular tumour development and progression.
+The team investigates the genetic alterations in prostate cancer and testicular germ cell tumours and looks at their clinical impact ( identifying genes that are markers of diagnosis and indicators of disease progression and also targets for the development of personalised treatment).
+State-of-the-art technology is applied and new ways of conducting genome-wide genetic analyses continue to be developed to identify genes important in prostate cancer including circulating tumour cells.
+Our vision is improved diagnosis and targeted therapies for all those men affected by prostate cancer and testicular germ cell tumours.

 iii) Cancer epidemiology